Deep Learning-Based Modeling of 5G Core Control Plane for 5G Network Digital Twin: System Model

 where $g(\cdot)$ is a nonlinear function that models the update of the hidden state.
 Furthermore, $h^{i}$ in \eqref{sd} can be replaced recursively by using \eqref{h}, thus \eqref{sd} can be rewritten as

-where $z(\cdot)$ is another nonlinear function, and $h^{1}$ denotes the initial state of UE before registrationm, which is a constant value.
+where $z(\cdot)$ is another nonlinear function, and $h^{1}$ denotes the initial state of UE before registration, which is a constant value.

-Drawing on the encoder-decoder structure in Vanilla Seq2Seq model, we construct a state-based architecture for control plane using \eqref{sd} and \eqref{h}.
-As shown in Fig.\ref{model1}, signaling will be fed into the state block after each interaction to continuously update the hidden state $h^{i}$.
+Drawing on the encoder-decoder structure in the Vanilla Seq2Seq model, we construct a state-based architecture for the control plane using \eqref{sd} and \eqref{h}.
+As shown in Fig. \ref{model1}, the state block receives signaling input after each interaction to continuously update the hidden state $h^{i}$.
 For the response block, both uplink signaling message $s_u^{i}$ and hidden state $h^{i}$ are utilized to predict the response $\mathbf{s_d^{i}}$.
-Since the length of $\mathbf{s_d^{i}}$ is not determined, an autoregressive approach is used to perform continuous prediction until the response block outputs the end of signaling messages $s_{end}$, which indicates that no more response is required.
+Since the length of $\mathbf{s_d^{i}}$ is not determined, an autoregressive approach is used to perform sequential prediction until the response block outputs the end of signaling messages $s_{end}$, which indicates that no more response is required.

-However, the Seq2Seq model with RNN as basic units cannot achieve a high degree of parallelism, limiting its potential to build large models.
-In addition, the adoption of the intermediate vector $h$ to transfer states may lead to information loss and thus affect the accuracy of the prediction.
-Hence, we also propose an entirely signaling-based architecture using \eqref{sd2}, inspired by the GPT model,.
-Instead of creating a constantly updated hidden state, this architecture responds directly by analyzing uplink signaling message $s_u^{i}$ and previous signaling messages through a single response block.
+However, the Seq2Seq model, which utilizes RNN as its fundamental components, is unable to achieve a high level of parallelism, thereby limiting its potential for constructing large-scale models.
+Additionally, the utilization of the intermediate vector $h$ for state transfer may result in information loss, thus adversely affecting prediction accuracy.
+Hence, we also propose an entirely signaling-based architecture using \eqref{sd2}, inspired by the GPT model.
+As shown in Fig. \ref{model1}, instead of creating a constantly updated hidden state, this architecture responds directly by analyzing uplink signaling message $s_u^{i}$ and previous signaling messages through a single response block.
 Specifically, when $s_u^{i}$ is received, it will be fed into the block along with the past signaling for prediction.
-The autoregressive approach is also adopted in this architecture, where the output will be appended to the end of the sequence for another prediction until the block outputs $s_{end}$.
+This architecture also adopts an autoregressive approach, where the output is appended to the end of the sequence for subsequent prediction iterations until the block outputs $s_{end}$.